rhee876527/expert-octo-robot/README.md

 ###### my k3s misadventures

 ### Preface
 Run self-hosted services in docker containers with `k3s`.
-Uses a `caddy` wrapper [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) that listens on the docker socket to auto-discover services to reverse proxy and issue TLS certificates automatically.
+Uses a `caddy` wrapper [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) to reverse proxy and issue TLS certificates automatically.
+It also listens on the docker socket to auto-discover services: convenient dual use for docker services on same system.
 Check `app-charts/caddy-chart` for more information.

 Renovate automatically updates container image tags and a helm-updater script automatically applies those updates.